-Brittany Sayler begins her first year as the assistant coach for North Texas swimming & diving in 2013.
+Brittany Sayler begins her second year as the assistant coach for North Texas swimming & diving in 2014.

 As an assistant for three years at the University of Wisconsin-Milwaukee, Sayler helped rewrite the record books, including several school, league and freshman records.
 She coached Emily McClellan, Milwaukee's lone NCAA Championships qualifier, who registered Milwaukee's first `A' cut time in 2012 and finished 18th in the 200 breaststroke.
 In 2013, Sayler oversaw her continued growth in the championship event as she came in 12th and received her second All-American honor.

 "Brittany has experience coaching at the Olympic trial and NCAA Championship levels and those are the kind of levels that we plan to elevate our team to at North Texas," Bray said.
 "She is highly recommended from some of the best coaches in college swimming.
 Her enthusiasm, passion and dedication to bringing high level performance to North Texas will be an incredible asset, and I can't wait to get started working with her."